-Welfare gains differ across households: households with high education are more likely to win and to win more, partly because they are less likely to be eligible for HIX subsidies and hence more likely to benefit from the decrease in HIX premiums.
-Type-1 households, those who are more risk averse, are also more likely to win.
-Government net spending in the health insurance system decreases by \$14 per household (hh) under $\theta = \theta^0$ and by \$41 per hh under $\theta = 1.5\theta^{0.59}$.
-The savings come mostly from decreases in HIX premium subsidies since subsidies are directly linked to HIX premium levels (see Section 2).
+Table 12: Cross-Subsidization between ESHI and HIX: Household Welfare and Gov Spending holds with high education are more likely to win and to win more, because they are less likely to qualify for HIX subsidies and hence more likely to benefit from the decrease in HIX premiums, and because they are more likely to work on ESHI jobs, wages of which are increased (Table 11).
+Type-1 households, who are more risk averse, are also more likely to win.
+Government net spending in the health insurance system decreases by \$14 per household (hh) under $\theta = \theta^0$ and by \$41 per hh under $\theta = 1.5\theta^{0.66}$ The savings come mostly from decreases in HIX premium subsidies since subsidies are directly linked to HIX premiums.